Road To AZ-204 - Creating Azure App Service Web Apps

 Failed Request Traces

-Very simple to be enabled
+Very simple to enable.

 Streaming Logs

 Go to your App Service and then, under Monitoring, select Log Stream.
-You may select to see Application logs or Web Server Logs
+You may select to see Application logs or Web Server Logs.

 Deploying code to a web app